Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs

 In fact, for proper parameters, there is usually a wide feasible range for the coupling gain.
-Let us take for instance the quadratic functions (i.e., linear time-invariant systems in \eqref{subsystems}) from the perspective of passivity, with $\alpha = \beta = \gamma = 1$, $C = I$.
-When the strongly convex index $\mu_i >> 1$, it can be shown by solving the LMI in {\cite[Lemma 2]{kottenstette2014relationships}} that the IFP index $\nu_i$ is infinitesimal for each agent.
+Let us take for instance the quadratic functions (i.e., linear time-invariant systems in \eqref{subsystems}) from the perspective of passivity, with $\alpha = \beta = \gamma = 1$.
+When the strong convexity parameter $\mu_i \gg 1$, it can be shown by solving the LMI in \cite[Lemma 2]{kottenstette2014relationships} that the IFP index $\nu_i$ is infinitesimal for each agent.
 Therefore, $\sigma_e$ can be arbitrarily large based on the above theorems, which corresponds with the observation in \cite[Remark 2]{kia2015distributed}, where it is said that $\sigma$ can be chosen to be any positive value for the algorithm to converge in numerical examples, rendering fully distributed in practice.
 However, this is in general not true.
 When $\mu_i \ll 1$, each agent is IFPS with a large-magnitude index, which indicates that the coupling gain cannot be arbitrarily large.
 The trajectories of systems are not guaranteed to converge if $\sigma$ is not within the feasible range.
 A numerical example is shown in \Cref{Section Numerical Examples} for this discussion.
 Consequently, the design of coupling gain is not fully distributed and requires global information like Laplacian eigenvalues or in/out-degrees.

-{ \Cref{Theorem switching graphs,Theorem switching graphs 2} provide sufficient conditions for convergence for \Cref{Algorithm distributed algorithm}, where the former requires eigenvalues of the Laplacian and the latter only uses in/out degrees.
+\Cref{Theorem switching graphs,Theorem switching graphs 2} provide sufficient conditions for convergence for \Cref{Algorithm distributed algorithm}, where the former requires eigenvalues related to the Laplacian and the latter only uses in/out-degrees.
 The calculation of eigenvalues could be time-consuming, especially in a large-scale network.
 There are many distributed algorithms to estimate Laplacian eigenvalues, e.g., \cite{franceschelli2013decentralized,charalambous2015distributed}.
 However, these algorithms are obviously not as simple as obtaining the maximum value of $d^i |\nu_i|$ needed in \Cref{Theorem switching graphs 2} by locally comparing them among neighboring agents.
 For example, when the graph is fixed and strongly connected, let $D_i(0) = d^i | \nu_i|$ for agent $i$, $\forall i \in \mathcal{N}$, and consider the following iteration,